rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 ## Routing and Addressing

 In AMQP 1.0 source and destination addresses are opaque values, and each message may have a `subject` field value.
-In AMQP 0-9-1 each message is published to an exchange and accompanied by a routing key.

-For interoperability with AMQP 0-9-1, we adopt the following addressing scheme:

-    Link target    Subject    AMQP 0-9-1 equivalent
+For targets, addresses are:

+    = "/exchange/"  X "/" RK  Publish to exchange X with routing key RK
+    | "/exchange/"  X         Publish to exchange X with message subject as routing key
-    /exchange/X    RK         Publish to exchange X with routing key RK /queue         Q          Publish to default exchange with routing key Q /queue/Q       ignore[9]  Publish to default exchange with routing key Q
+    | "/topic/"     RK        Publish to amq.topic with routing key RK
+    | "/amq/queue/" Q         Publish to default exchange with routing key Q
+    | "/queue/"     Q         Publish to default exchange with routing key Q

-    Link source               AMQP 0-9-1 equivalent
+    | "/queue"                Publish to default exchange with message subj as routing key

+For sources, addresses are:

+    = "/exchange/"  X "/" RK  Consume from temp queue bound to X with routing key RK
+    | "/topic/"     RK        Consume from temp queue bound to amq.topic with routing key RK
+    | "/amq/queue/" Q         Consume from Q
-    /queue/Q                  Consume from queue Q
+    | "/queue/"     Q         Consume from Q
-    /exchange/X               Declare a private queue, bind it to exchange X, and consume from it.

-[9] Properties are immutable, so a 1.0 client receiving this message will get exactly the value given; however it is not used for routing, and a 0-9-1 client will see the queue name (Q) as the routing key.

-Note that addresses used in `reply-to` are assumed to refer to queues.
-As such, they are translated between AMQP 0-9-1 and AMQP 1.0
-thus:

-    AMQP 1.0             AMQP 0-9-1
-    /queue/ReplyTo <---> ReplyTo

 ## Virtual Hosts